IsaacCheng9/lift-control-simulation/README.md

 Python 3.7.0 or later is required for this software to run.
 It can be downloaded from [Python's website here.](https://www.python.org/getit/)

-### Python Libraries

-The simulation relies on PyQt5 for the user interface and simulation, so you must `pip install pyqt5` if you do not already have it installed.

 ### Running the Application

 To run the application, you should follow the following steps:

 1. Clone this GitHub repository.
 2. Ensure that you're in the root directory: `lift-control-simulation`
+3. Install the required Python libraries: `pip install -r requirements.txt`
-3. Run the application with the command: `python -m src.app`
+4. Run the application with the command: `python -m src.app`

 ## Usage